 In order to protect you and your family, the Plan limits your cost-sharing for covered network services during a calendar year.
-Your Plan has two out-of-pocket limits - a basic out-of-pocket limit and a safety net out-of-pocket limit.
-Your basic out-of-pocket limit limits the amount of coinsurance you pay during one calendar year for network medical covered expenses.
-Your safety net out-of-pocket limit limits the amount of deductibles, coinsurance, and copays you pay during one calendar year for network medical and prescription drug covered expenses.
+Your out-of-pocket limit limits the amount of deductibles, coinsurance, and copays you pay during one calendar year for network medical and prescription drug covered expenses.